delta750/coreui/src/cui/docs/src/components/tutorial.md

 When building out a project, some of the functionality or style used in that project may only apply for a handful of circumstances.
 When this happens its best practices to not include these additional resources in your base assets (`main.js` and `main.css`).
 In stead they should be lazy loadable so they can be directly or conditionally loaded on pages that need them.

-To make a component lazy loadable we need to creat a new component configuration file.
+To make a component lazy loadable we need to create a new component configuration file.
 In the root of our `helloWorld` component create a `asset.json` file.
 Inside it add the following contents:

 ```json
 {